 Other new monuments include:

-All of these new monuments were designated by President Barack Obama in 2013 and 2014.
+All of these new monuments were designated by President Barack Obama in 2016.

 Q: What can I do in a national monument?

 A: You can do a lot of fun things in national monuments, like

 - Hunting and fishing